 Arctic Fox - Facts For Kids, Habitat, Behavior

-The arctic fox also called as white fox, snow fox or polar fox is small in stature with a species name Vulpes Lagopus.
+The Arctic fox, also known as the white fox, snow fox, or polar fox, is a small-sized species with the scientific name Vulpes lagopus.
 It is seen in the Northern Hemisphere arctic regions and is a common animal in the Arctic Tundra biome.
 The arctic fox is adapted to live in cold climates and has a thick fur, which is brown in summer and takes white hue in winter.

 The average size is 85.3cm body length.
 The body is round in shape facilitating minimal escape of heat from the body.